5 min read

 Most schools will send some type of confirmation to acknowledge that they’ve received your application.
 Make sure you’ve received confirmations for each application!

-At this point (we hope), you’ve completed your FAFSA and should have received your Student Aid Report (SAR).
-Take the time to review the SAR carefully and address and discrepancies.
+At this point, you should have completed your FAFSA and received your Student Aid Report (SAR).
+Take the time to review the SAR carefully and address any discrepancies.

-At this point, it’s never a bad idea to meet with your counselor for one more check-in before graduation.
+At this point, it’s never a bad idea to meet with your counselor for one more check in before graduation.
 They can help ensure you’re on track for graduation and send any first semester grades to colleges as needed.
-Remember to keep those grades up because colleges are still watching!
+Colleges are still watching, so please do your best to keep those grades up!

-Whoever took the time to write a recommendation letter for you deserves to get a thank-you note!
-Take the time to hand-write and drop off letters to these people in your downtime.
+Whoever took the time to write a recommendation letter for you deserves a thank you note!
+Take the time to handwrite and drop off letters to these people in your downtime.
+It will mean tons!

 As you move through the winter months and into early spring, emotions can run high.
-Make sure you’re making the most of your time with the people who matter most to you.
+Make the most of your time with the people who matter most to you, and do what you love! 💙

-Colleges that practice “rolling admission” make decisions on applications as they arrive in complete form.
-Starting September—and sometimes earlier—they admit qualified candidates until their classes are full, a process that can extend well into the following summer.
+Colleges that practice rolling admission make decisions on applications as they arrive in their complete form.
+Starting in September—and sometimes earlier—they admit qualified candidates until their classes are full.
+This process can extend well into the following summer.

 Different schools will review your application differently.
 An objective review involves screening candidates based on a formula of test results and GPA scores.
 Many state universities practice objective review of applicants.

-Committee members, or readers, can include part-time staff, specialists in particular majors or subgroups of students (international students, for example) and members of the admission staff.
-The staff person who recruits in your area is almost certainly going to be an interested participant as well.
+Committee members, or readers, can include part-time staff, specialists in particular majors, subgroups of students (international students, for example), and members of the admission staff.
+The staff member who recruits in your area is almost certainly going to be an interested participant as well.

 Readers meet to discuss the difficult decisions.
-Applications are usually reviewed by at least two readers before any decisions are made.
+Applications are usually reviewed by at least 2 readers before any decisions are made.
 In some cases, faculty members are invited to read applications from students interested in their respective academic disciplines.
-This is more likely at universities that are comprised of “colleges” or “academic programs” to which you apply directly.
+This is more likely at universities that are comprised of colleges or academic programs, to which you apply directly.

 2 min read